neo-jgrec/zappy/docs/Programs/AI/Ai Code on project.md

 State are updated when bot listen to the servers via listeners.
 You can add state modifications and listeners.

-1. Work on project<br/>
+1. Work on project
 git clone the project, git checkout feat/ia.
 Do Pull Request when you want to add your work.

-2. Create your class deriving from ABotPattern:<br/>
+2. Create your class deriving from ABotPattern:
 This class muse have:
     - initChild: if you need to init configuration about your bot
     - updateStrategy: contains your bot logic